AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit9.md.txt

 }
 ```

-In this example, we have a superclass Animal with a constructor that takes a name parameter and initializes the name attribute.
+In the above example, we have a superclass Animal with a constructor that takes a name parameter and initializes the name attribute.
 It also has a `makeSound()` method.

 The Dog class extends the Animal class and adds a new attribute breed.
 It has a constructor that takes both name and breed parameters.
 It overrides the `makeSound()` method and adds a new method `fetch()`.